Kenmak77/skills-github-pages/README.md

 1. Download [Dolphin.exe](https://github.com/Kenmak77/skills-github-pages/releases/download/P%2BFR/Install.P+fr.zip)

-2. Remplace Dolphin.exe with the other folder by the new one
+2. Remplace Dolphin.exe with all the other the other content by the new one
 <img src="https://github.com/Kenmak77/skills-github-pages/blob/main/Capture%20d'%C3%A9cran%202025-05-17%20030209.png?raw=true" align=left/>